Skip to content

 pydantic users can validate the on-disk JSON against the typed manifest model directly:

-from plotsim import ManifestSchema
+from plotsim.types import ManifestSchema

 manifest = ManifestSchema.model_validate_json(Path("output/manifest.json").read_text())